 Compliance with the required VCT rules and regulations is considered when all investment decisions are made.
-The Company is further monitored internally on a continual basis to ensure compliance, and is monitored each six months by Pricewaterhouse Coopers (PwC) who perform a comprehensive validation exercise.
-The investment policy is designed to ensure that the Company continues to qualify and is approved as a VCT by HMRC.
-The main criteria to which the Company must adhere is detailed on page 56.
+Internally, this is measured on a continuous basis and it is reviewed by PricewaterhouseCoopers LLP (PwC) every six months who perform a comprehensive validation exercise.
+The primary purpose of the investment policy is to ensure Apollo continues to qualify and is approved as a VCT by HMRC.
+The main criteria to which Apollo must adhere are detailed on page 54.

-The Company will continue to ensure its compliance with the qualification requirements.
+Apollo will continue to ensure its compliance with the qualification requirements.